Assemblywomen: Story

 The play begins with Praxagora emerging from a house on an Athenian street before daybreak.
 She is wearing a false beard and men's clothing, and she carries a walking stick and a lit lantern.
 The chorus of Athenian women enter one by one, all dressed in similar costume.
 In order to be more convincingly masculine, some women have developed tans and stopped shaving their armpits.
 One woman brings a basket full of yarn in order to get some work done as the assembly fills up, to which Praxagora chastises her for this decision as it will ruin their cover.

-The women are wary of the plan and Praxagora attempts to rally them as they practice speaking as men before the assembly.
+The women are wary of the plan and Praxagora attempts to rally them as they practise speaking as men before the assembly.
 Praxagora is frustrated by the women's inability to pretend to be men, as they swear to Demeter and Persephone rather than Apollo, address the assembled women as ladies, and complain about the discomfort of their disguises and their thirst.
 Praxagora decides that she alone is capable of speaking to the assembly and practices a speech decrying the corrupt leaders of the city as selfish and unpatriotic through their acts of war and personal enrichment through public funds.
 She proposes to the women that the men should turn over the Athenian government to the women, stating, "For I propose this law: that we put at once the city's entire rule in the women's hands.
 Do they not manage households efficiently?"
 She further explains that women are superior to men because they are harder workers, devoted to tradition and do not bother with useless innovations.
 She concludes that a women-led government will better protect the soldiers and feed them extra rations, as shrewd negotiators, they will secure more funds for the city.
 Praxagora impresses the women with her rhetorical skills, and explains that it was learned from listening to orators while living with her husband on the Pnyx, where the Athenian assembly was held.
-They discuss how they plan to handle opposition and practice how to raise their hands to vote before leaving to attend the assembly by dawn in order to receive pay and a complimentary meal.
+They discuss how they plan to handle opposition and practise how to raise their hands to vote before leaving to attend the assembly by dawn in order to receive pay and a complimentary meal.
 The chorus of women reiterate their intentions before exiting the stage.